Overburdened and underfunded: The mental health crisis at Britain’s universities

 Where did it all go wrong?

 12,000 people answered our survey on mental health in March this year.
-Through these results and data gathered through freedom of information requests, we have compiled this data to build the biggest mental health ranking of its kind.
+Through these results and data gathered through requests under the Freedom of Information Act, we have compiled this data to build the biggest mental health ranking of its kind.
 We have tried to investigate the epidemic unravelling at British universities in these rankings.
 The study is also published today in co-operation with the Sunday Times and their Young Minds campaign.

-Mental health is being bumped up the priority list, but is it too late to recognise what can only be described as an problem of epidemic proportions?
+Mental health is being bumped up the priority list, but is it too late to recognise what can only be described as a problem of epidemic proportions?
 Can universities keep up?

 The table above shows 30 universities who responded and gave us data – the list of universities who refused is too big to include here.
 Those at the top are doing the best job at dealing with mental health, down to those doing the worst.
 This is based on several factors: how satisfied students are with the service, how much investment the service receives, and the universities’ outreach – this is how well used the service and how approachable students find it.
 It shows Kent at the top of the table, whereas York are at the bottom.
 You can find a more detailed explanation of the rankings here.